kasik96/esp8266-vindriktning-particle-sensor-homekit/README.md

 - A long PH0 Screwdriver (e.g. Wera 118022)

 Fortunately, there is a lot of unused space in the enclosure, which is perfect for our ESP8266.
-Also, everything we need is accessible via easy to solder testpoints.
+Also, everything we need is accessible via easy to solder test points.

 ## Hardware